fakedarren/mootools-website/README.md

 Currently the requirements to get running locally are:

+* It must be on its own subdomain / vhost
 * PHP 5.3.2
 * MySQL for Wordpress (our blog) *not actually required to work on early milestones*
 * Java for SOLR (our search engine) *not actually required to work on early milestones*